 Is Power Clean Harder than Clean?

-Not really.
-However, both the power clean and the clean are challenging, each in its own right.
-With the clean variation, the first half of the move involves lifting the weight starts from the floor with every rep and then pulling off the sort of a full squat before rising to complete the move.
+The clean variation requires you to lift the weight off the floor with every rep and then pulling off the sort of a full squat before rising to complete the move.

-This can prove to be a bit harder for some than starting power position, which only requires you to sink slightly under the bar to position it on your shoulders then stand straight.
+This can prove to be a bit harder for some than a power clean, which only requires you to sink slightly under the bar to position it on your shoulders then stand straight.